 Batman Returns resembled the source material even less than the previous film.
 Even so, it was arguably a greater artistic achievement than its predecessor due to the unhinged directorial vision.
 As expected, the film was a massive hit for Warner Brothers, but it still made less than the studio projected.
 It wasn’t hard to figure out why, as the film was met with an overwhelmingly negative response from viewers.
 Specifically, parents who took their children to see the film were horrified by the level of violence and sexual innuendo.
 People argued that such a depraved film shouldn’t have been marketed to children.
 The studio had to go as far as make multiple public apologies.

-Warners certainly wasn’t expecting this kind of reaction and therefore took extreme measures to set things right.
+Warners certainly wasn’t expecting this kind of reaction, and therefore took extreme measures to set things right.
 The studio began discussions as to whether or not they wanted to continue with Burton at the helm.
 Despite Batman Return’s mixed reception, Burton’s work still made a lot of money for them, so they were keen to keep him if possible.
 The studio wanted to take Batman into a lighter direction and Burton wanted to do other things, so they mutually decided to part ways.
-In the end, this decision would change the course of comic books films forever.
+In the end, this decision would change the course of comic book films forever.